gpiozero/gpiozero/docs/boards.md

 traffic = TrafficHat()
 ```

-The interface is identical to the `FishDish`
+The interface is identical to the `FishDish`.

 ## Robot